Categorical Medicine

 Diversity, Equity, and Inclusion

 - Serving the Underserved: We are passionate and dedicated to providing health equity to our community.
-Residents participate in many charity events, COVID testing and treatment for marginalized individuals, STI outreach clinics that provide free testing, counseling and treatment, and the Chicago Street Medicine program that cares for the undomiciled at their respective locations.
+Residents participate in many charity events, COVID testing and treatment for marginalized individuals, STI outreach clinics that provide free testing and treatment, and the Chicago Street Medicine program that cares for the undomiciled at their respective locations.

 - Department of Medicine Inclusion Council (DOMIC): Leadership and membership in DOMIC are from diverse backgrounds with a mission to advance the diversity and inclusion of faculty and trainees through education, advocacy, scholarly activities, mentorship, and networking.
 We feel that diversity drives innovation and promotes health equity.
-DOMIC sponsors many educational activities including our anti-racism curriculum and education on unique aspects of care for the LGBTQA+ community.
+DOMIC sponsors many educational activities, including our anti-racism curriculum and education on unique aspects of care for the LGBTQA+ community.
 We have an Associate Program Director specifically dedicated to our Diversity, Equity and Inclusion initiatives within the residency.

 - Bias Reduction in Internal Medicine (BRIM): We were one of the first medicine programs in the country to train our residents in BRIM.
 These workshops provide education and awareness of our unconscious biases in order to name them, tame them, and create a diverse and inclusive environment for our health care professionals and our patients.